scummvm/scummvm/backends/platform/wince/README-WinCE.txt

 On non-stylus devices, the mouse cursor is emulated via a set of keys.
 The cursor will move faster if you keep the key down.
-You can tweak this behaviour in the configuration file described below.
+You can tweak this behavior in the configuration file described below.

 Here is
 the list of available actions for Smartphones: